Chris Cleverley – Live From the Glass Isle | Self Release

 Kathryn Locke with Chodompa Music – LA | Self Release

 At the forefront of this album is the bold sound of Kathryn Locke’s cello, which dominates throughout, devoid of the usual classical training associated with the instrument, but rather, depending heavily on feel and natural bonding.
 The music is raw and uncompromising, each of the musicians involved having a certain freedom to express themselves around each arrangement.
 Sarah Allen’s flute, Jo Freya’s sax and clarinet, Jo May’s percussion and Geoff Coombs’ mandola each of whom know their instruments inside out and each of which slot into the dovetail-like arrangements perfectly, while Kathryn directs with a fine ear for melody and mood.
 Highly textured, the ten selections, each composed by Locke, provide daring drama one moment and pastoral interludes the next, with an overriding sense of spirituality ingrained in the fabric of the whole, as illustrated in the inner sleeve, which features a photograph of His Holiness 17th Gyalwang Karmapa Ogyen Trinley Dore, one of the highest lamas of Tibet, whose voice is featured on “When the Heart Roars”.

-Lock’s Lope is included on this week’s Vaults radio show.
+Lock’s Lope is included on this week’s Northern Sky Vaults Radio Show.

 Manzanita y Su Conjunto – Trujillo, Perú 1971 – 1974 | Analog Africa